Sample folder German passports of the Third Reich

 The federal printing house stands for more than 250 years of German contemporary history.
 The origins of the company go back to the 18th century.
 Since 1763, production in Berlin has been commissioned by the state.
 In 1763, Georg Jacob Decker received the privilege from Frederick II, King of Prussia, to carry out all printing orders for the court.
 This creates the first predecessor company of Bundesdruckerei, the Geheime Ober-Hofbuchdruckerei.

-In 1851 the Königlich-Preußische Staatsdruckerei is founded in Berlin as the first state-owned printing works.
+In 1851, the Königlich-Preußische Staatsdruckerei was founded in Berlin as the first state-owned printing works.
 Its main purpose is to print banknotes, securities, and postage stamps.
 Sample folder German passports

 During the National Socialist era, the Reichsdruckerei printed, among other things, identity cards, which were introduced as domestic identity cards and marked with a capital “J” for Jews.
 It also printed camp money for the Oranienburg concentration camp.